andrzejmizera/MEcGANs/README.md

 # Running of trained generators

+Saved generator models used in the experiments described in the manuscript can be obtained by downloading the 'Results.zip' folder from [here](https://data.mendeley.com/datasets/jk3wr7crj7/1).

 To load and run a pretrained generator on an intended dataset of clouded RGB and co-registered NIR images, please use the following command from the MEcGANs folder:

 ```